/terms/c-seo-bench · 5 min read · advanced

 Did C-SEO Bench find any GEO methods that actually work?

-Mostly no. Out of 54 method-domain cells tested (9 methods × 6 domains), only 3 reached statistical significance under Bonferroni-Holm correction at p<0.05.
-The strongest single C-SEO method, LLM Guidance, produced a citation-ranking gain of 0.36±1.47 on the retail domain, roughly 7.6× smaller than the traditional-SEO baseline (moving the source to position 1 in the LLM's context window) which achieved 2.77±2.31 on the same domain.
-The paper's recommendation is that publishers invest in traditional retrieval-ranking optimization first; C-SEO methods are secondary and individually marginal.
+Mostly no, under the benchmark's specific test conditions.
+Out of 54 method-domain cells tested (9 methods × 6 domains), only 3 reached statistical significance under Bonferroni-Holm correction at p<0.05.
+The strongest single C-SEO method tested, LLM Guidance, produced a citation-ranking gain of 0.36±1.47 on the retail domain, roughly 7.6× smaller than the traditional retrieval-ranking SEO baseline (moving the source to position 1 in the LLM's context window) which achieved 2.77±2.31 on the same domain.
+The paper's recommendation is that publishers invest in retrieval-ranking optimization first; C-SEO methods are secondary and individually marginal.
+Statistical insignificance here means the tested method did not reliably improve citation ranking under this benchmark's correction procedure on these specific tasks, domains, and LLMs; it does not prove a method is useless in every engine, topic, or implementation.

 What does the 'zero-sum' finding mean?